nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 > :bulb: If you are using the second approach, it is recommended to store `tutoraid.jar` in a folder in your _Desktop_ so that it is easier to navigate to it the next time you need to launch TutorAid!

-5. If this is your first time using TutorAid, we highly encourage you to check out our [Beginner's Tutorial](#4-beginners-tutorial) so that you can practise using some of the commands and familiarise yourself with the app!
+5. If this is your first time using TutorAid, we highly encourage you to check out our [Beginner's Tutorial](#4-beginners-tutorial) so that you can practise using a few of the commands and familiarise yourself with the app!

 6. After completing the tutorial, refer to the [Features](#8-command-summary) below to see all the commands available in TutorAid.